elpaco-escience/talkR/README.md

 ## Note

-This package is under development, and not ready for use.
+This package is under active development and still has some rough edges.
 Interact with us in the [issues](https://github.com/elpaco-escience/talkr/issues) if you have any questions or suggestions.

 ## Overview